Bioinformatics: DNA Sequencing Informatics I

 - community structure analysis

-Courses corresponding to BINP11 Bioinformatics and Sequence Analysis, 7.5 credits, BINP16 Programming in Python, 7.5 credits, BIOS13 Modelling Biological Systems, 7.5 credits and Processing and Analysis of Biological Data, 7.5 credits.
-English 6/English Course B.
+For admission to the course, BINP11 Bioinformatics and Sequence Analysis 7.5 credits is required and knowledge corresponding to BINP16 Programming in Python 7.5 credits, BIOS13 Modelling of Biological Systems 7.5 credits, as well as BIOS14 Processing and Analysis of Biological Data 7.5 credits.
+English B/6.

 English language requirements

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 Check if there are any country-specific eligibility rules for you to study Bachelor's or Master's studies in Sweden: